osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 ---------------------

-Asset/Container relationship between assets and container properties presented in PI System as children AF Attributes configured with PI point references under the asset AF Element parent.
+Asset/Container relationship between assets and container properties presented in PI System as children Asset Framework Attributes configured with PI point references under the asset Asset Framework Element parent.
 For this type of link, source and target properties have the following keywords: